-Two years ago, we interviewed Martin Feder on the evolution of building management during the time of IP, the Internet of Things (IoT), and the shift of intelligence to the edge.
+Two years ago, we interviewed Martin Feder on the evolution of building management in times of IP, IoT, and the shift of intelligence to the edge.
 Technologies are evolving fast while customer demands keep changing.
 Consequently, smart building system integrators must transform their businesses in order to adapt and stay ahead amidst rapid shifts.

 According to Martin and Jeff, we have reached an inflection point at which companies, manufacturers, and integrators in the building space better get ready for change because traditional skills and models won’t cut it anymore.

 Discover what Generation Z, 5G, edge computing, massive data, changing customer needs, and evolving consumer expectations have to do with the vital role of building management and master system integrators as we enter a new stage of digital acceleration in buildings.

 Moving up the value and profit chain closer to the customer: How a Master level BMS EcoXpert transformed his business

 Jeff, you are Executive VP at Wadsworth Solutions, a Master level BMS EcoXpert building systems integrator.
 Before that, you worked on the vendor side.
 Can you tell us more?

 Jeff Groat: From 2004 until early 2013, I was a Schneider Electric regional manager in the building division.
 During my tenure, I was responsible for 17 states and had approximately 40 partners.

 If you’re not a building systems integrator and, for instance, consider yourself a temperature controls contractor, you won’t be around in five years (Jeff Groat)

 My job was to work with them, develop the go-to-market strategy, and occasionally do smaller tasks, including tech support.
 I spent most of my time trying to convince building automation companies to move in the right direction.
 After having been in that role for eight years, I decided to practice what I had been preaching and went to the partner side.